taknight-101/taknight-101.github.io/_posts/2025-08-16-go-error-mgmt.md

 In the Go ecosystem, developers often use lightweight, composable libraries that embrace Go’s idioms:

-- go-resilience – implements common patterns like circuit breakers, timeouts, and retries.
+- go-resiliency – implements common patterns like circuit breakers, timeouts, and retries.

 - sony/gobreaker – a popular circuit breaker implementation.